The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: THE NEW HYDRODYNAMICS

 \subsection{A new hydro-solver}

 A comprehensive review of the standard SPH formalism can be found in \citet{springel10b}.
 The SPH equations of motion are derived from the Lagrangian form of the fluid equations.
 Each SPH particle represents a fluid element of small volume $\Delta V_i$, which defines the size of the smoothing kernel and connects the thermodynamic quantities, e.g., pressure and specific entropy.
 In traditional DESPH, the volume element is always assumed to be $m_i/\rho_i$, in which the density of the particle $\rho_i$ is computed by kernel averaging over its $N_{ngb}$ neighbouring particles, and $m_i$ is the mass of the particle. \citet{hopkins13} highlights the freedom in the choice of this volume element without violating the conservation properties.
-A general way of defining the volume element can be written as the ratio of a particle-carried scalar value $x_i$ and its kernel averaged value $y_i$: where $W_{ij}(h_i)$ is the smoothing kernel for particle i. \citet{springel02} found that the SPH equations derived from the discrete particle Lagrangian are able to conserve energy, momentum and entropy simultaneously if the smoothing length $h_i$ of each particle satisfies the constraint equation with a constant $N_{ngb}$ for all particles:
+A general way of defining the volume element can be written as the ratio of a particle-carried scalar value $x_i$ and its kernel averaged value $y_i$:

+where $W_{ij}(h_i)$ is the smoothing kernel for particle i. \citet{springel02} found that the SPH equations derived from the discrete particle Lagrangian are able to conserve energy, momentum and entropy simultaneously if the smoothing length $h_i$ of each particle satisfies the constraint equation with a constant $N_{ngb}$ for all particles:

-By taking into account the arbitrariness of the volume element $\Delta V$ and $\Delta \tilde{V}$, \citet{hopkins13} derived the general form of the equations of motion (EoM): where $\mathbf{v_i}$ is the velocity and $P_i$, $P_j$ are the pressure.
-The equations of motion for DESPH are recovered when the volume elements are defined as $x_i=\tilde{x_i}=m_i$, and $y_i=\tilde{y_i}=\rho_i$.
+The two volume elements, $\Delta V$ and $\Delta \tilde{V}$, defined through equation \ref{eqn:volume} and equation \ref{eqn:volume_tilde}, respectively, do not have to be the same in a simulation.
+By taking into account the arbitrariness of the volume element choices, \citet{hopkins13} derived the general form of the equations of motion (EoM): where $\mathbf{v_i}$ is the velocity and $P_i$, $P_j$ are the pressure, $\tilde{x_i}$ and $\tilde{y_i}$ are associated with the volume $\Delta \tilde{V_i}$ that is defined through the constraint equation \ref{eqn:volume_tilde}.
+The equations of motion for traditional SPH (DESPH) are recovered when the volume elements are defined as $x_i=\tilde{x_i}=m_i$, and $y_i=\tilde{y_i}=\rho_i$.
 However, \citet{hopkins13} suggests an alternative choice, the pressure-entropy formulation: $x_i = m_iA_i^{1/\gamma}, \tilde{x_i}=1(\Delta \tilde{V}=1/n_i)$.
-In this formulation (PESPH), the quantity that is evaluated from direct kernel smoothing is now the pressure instead of the density: where $A_j$ is the specific entropy.
+In this formulation, which we refer to below as pressure-entropy SPH (PESPH), the quantity that is evaluated from direct kernel smoothing is now the pressure instead of the density: where $A_j$ is the specific entropy.
 With these choices the equations of motion become:

 where,

 The density, now derived from the pressure, resembles an entropy weighted kernel average rather than a direct smoothing over its neighbouring particles: where $u$ is the specific energy.